radixdlt/wallet-sdk/README.md

 Your dApp can send transactions to the user's Radix Wallet for them to review, sign, and submit them to the Radix Network.

-Radix transactions are called "transaction manifests" and use a simply syntax to described desired behavior.
+Radix transactions are built using "transaction manifests", that use a simple syntax to describe desired behavior.
 See [documentation on transaction manifest commands here](https://docs-babylon.radixdlt.com/main/scrypto/transaction-manifest/intro.html).

 It is important to note that what your dApp sends to the Radix Wallet is actually a "transaction manifest stub".
 It is completed before submission by the Radix Wallet.
 For example, the Radix Wallet will automatically add a command to lock the necessary amount of network fees from one of the user's accounts.
 It may also add "assert" commands to the manifest according to user desires for expected returns.